-Monthly Finance & Budget Tracker
+Personal Finance & Budget Tracker

-One of the great things about our tracker is that there's a section on 'Bills left to pay' this figure updates daily according to the dates you have inputted, in your date of transaction column for your direct debits and standing orders (committed expenses), this figure will show you the amount of bills you still have left to pay on the date you've opened your tracker!
+One of the great things about our tracker is that there is a section on 'Bills left to pay' this figure updates daily according to the dates you have inputted in the date of transaction column for your direct debits and standing orders (committed expenses), this figure will show you the amount of bills you still have left to pay on the date you've opened your tracker!
 This will avoid you overspending as it allows you to see your reality.

-To keep you accountable always input at the end of each week or you can total up daily the Amount that you have spent from each budget.
-The variance column will update to show you whether you have nailed your budget, underspent or overspent.
+To keep you accountable always aim to input at the end of each week or you can total up daily the amounts that you have spent from each category.
+The variance column will update to show you whether you have nailed your budget, underspent, or overspent.
 This will then update for the whole month as you update the amounts you've spent vs your budget.

 - All you need to do is rename the Income titles if you wish, to reflect your Income sources each month for example: Salary, Bonus, Benefits etc.